-To provide a way to quantify the risk of a Company, GLESEC introduces a definition for a metric value to capture the exposure risk that allows to evaluate the objective vulnerabilities and also the record of change over time.
+To provide a way to quantify the risk of a Company, GLESEC introduces a definition for a metric value to capture the exposure risk that allows evaluating the vulnerabilities and also the record of change over time.
 This procedure to qualify can be used to evaluate the ROI in the security measures we have implemented.